 - subjecting the child to any other detriment.

-Scottish pupil wins landmark disability discrimination tribunal (link to EHRC website), 12 June 2013
+Scottish pupil wins landmark disability discrimination tribunal (archive of EHRC website), 12 June 2013

 A ten year old disabled pupil was held to be entitled to the support he needed to take part in an after school guitar club.

-News report on the same case: Disabled schoolboy wins right to guitar lessons (link to heraldscotland.com).
+News report on the same case: Disabled schoolboy wins right to guitar lessons (heraldscotland.com).

 3.3 A school’s obligation to pupils covers everything that a school provides for pupils and goes beyond just the formal education it provides.
 It covers all school activities such as extracurricular and leisure activities, afterschool and homework clubs, sports activities and school trips, as well as school facilities such as libraries and IT facilities.

-However, services provided to parents, or to the public in general such as opening up a swimming pool on Saturdays, will be within a different Part of the Equality Act: see below Which rules – schools, or general services?
+However, services provided to parents, or to the public in general such as opening up a swimming pool on Saturdays, will be within a different part of the Equality Act: see below Which rules – schools, further education, or general services?

 What counts as ‘discrimination’?